Nederlands

 The first sign on this row is also the Swedish drawing, but the action is frozen a bit earlier, just before the worker will scoop the first bite.
 Very nice sign.
 Notice the head-gear.
 The same type was supplied to his colleague in Denmark.
 We have other hard-heads in Belgium, Japan, Mexico, and Vietnam.

 The poor guy flipped his spade.
 It won't do any good to his productivity.
-Is nobody then listening to Bartolomeo's advice?
+Is nobody listening to Bartolomeo's advice?

 Path: Home / Country list / Men at work / Men at work in Jordan e-mail: